Division of Korea: Liberation, confusion, and conflict

 On 10 August, Soviet forces entered northern Korea.
 Soviet forces began amphibious landings in Korea by 14 August and rapidly took over the northeast of the country, and on 16 August they landed at Wonsan.
 Japanese resistance was light, and Soviet forces secured most major cities in the north by 24 August (including Pyongyang, the second largest city in the Korean Peninsula after Seoul).
 Having fought Japan on Korean soil, the Soviet forces were well-received by Koreans.

 Throughout August, there was a mix of celebration, confusion, and conflict, mainly caused by the lack of information provided to the Koreans by the Allies.
 The general public did not become aware of the division of Korea until around when the Soviets entered Pyongyang.

-Meanwhile in Seoul, beginning in early to mid August, General Nobuyuki Abe, the last Japanese Governor-General of Korea, began contacting Koreans to offer them a leading role in the hand-over of power.
-He first offered the position to Song Jin-woo, the former head of The Dong-A Ilbo newspaper, who was seen as a champion of Korean independence activism within the peninsula.
+Meanwhile in Seoul, beginning in early to mid August, General Nobuyuki Abe, the last Japanese Governor-General of Chōsen (Korea), began contacting Koreans to offer them a leading role in the hand-over of power.
+He first offered the position to Song Jin-woo, the former head of The Dong-A Ilbo newspaper, who was seen as a champion of Korean independence within the peninsula.
 Song refused the position, which he saw as equivalent to the role of Wang Jingwei, the ruler of the Japanese puppet state in China.
 He instead preferred to wait until, as many expected and hoped, the KPG returned to the peninsula and established a fully domestic Korean government.

 On 15 August, Abe instead offered the position to Lyuh Woon-hyung, who accepted it, to the chagrin of Song.
 That day, Lyuh announced to the public that Japan had accepted the terms of surrender laid out in the Potsdam Declaration, to the jubilation of the Koreans and the horror of the around 777,000 Japanese residents of the peninsula.
 With a budget of 20,000,000 yen from the colonial government, Lyuh set about organizing the Committee for the Preparation of Korean Independence (CPKI).
 The CPKI began taking over the security situation in the city and coordinating with local governments throughout the peninsula.
 However, the organization ended up being composed of mostly leftists, which infuriated Song even more.
 Lyuh attempted on multiple occasions to convince Song to join or support the CPKI, but their meetings reportedly ended in angry arguments each time.